MHML21/minesweeper-ai/README.md

 - **The Agent**: This is essentially the computer, which takes actions on the **environment** based on what it thinks will result the highest reward / lowest penalty.
 - **The Environment**: This is the game.
 Its state is updated every time the **agent** takes an action.
 Each action is assigned a reward based on our **reward structure**.
 The environment's current state, action, reward and new state are collectively called a **transition**.
 The current state and reward are fed back to the agent so that it can learn from these experiences.
 By accumulating experience, the agent develops a better **policy** (*i.e.* behaviour) in performing the task at hand.

 So the goal of RL is for the **Agent** to learn an optimal **policy** by pursuing actions that return the greatest reward.
 There are several different types of RL algorithms.
-In this project, I used a **Deep Q-learning Network** (DQN).
+In this project, We will use a **Deep Q-learning Network** (DQN).

 ### What is Deep Q-learning? <a name='DQN'></a>